A recent article on Thomas Edison’s ambition to create a so-called ‘spirit phone’ contained another snippet of info I found interesting.

 “[Edison] even made a pact with an engineer working with him, William Walter Dinwiddie, that the first who died ‘would try to send a message to the survivor from beyond,’ Baudouin said.”

-That reminded me of yet another one of Alvin Schwartz’s Scary Stories (I owe these books a post of their own in the future).
-This one is called “The Bad News.”
+That reminded me of one of Alvin Schwartz’s Scary Stories.
+This one was called “The Bad News.”

 The story goes like this: Two friends who loved baseball made an agreement, just like Edison up there, that whoever died first would try his best to come back and let the other know if they played baseball in Heaven.
 Well, one of them eventually died, and he did come back.

 The good news was that, yes, they played baseball in Heaven.
 The bad news?
 His friend was scheduled to pitch tomorrow.